gregrs-uk/python-fhrs-osm/README.md

 ## Notes

 OSM ways are simplified to a single point at the center of the way.
-We use a modified version of overpy (overpy_mod) which, amongst other things, allows way centroids to be parsed.
-Hopefully this functionality will be included in later versions of overpy as I have made my modifications available through pull requests

 ## Copyright